 Libido

-Researchers followed 120 patients with benign prostatic hyperplasia (BPH) or enlarged prostate over two years to study the effect of saw palmetto on sexual function and prostate symptoms [6].
+Over two years, researchers tracked 120 patients with benign prostatic hyperplasia (BPH) to test saw palmetto's impact on sexual function and prostate symptoms [4].

 They monitored: